 Blot Before Removing the Blood Stain

-Before stain removal, consider blotting the stained area of your mattress with a clean cloth which is dampened with cold-water.
-Avoid using warm water since it can set the blood stains for good.
-Again, blot the area, but at this time round consider using a clean dry cloth for easier absorption of moisture caused by the dampened cloth.
+Before mattress stain removal, consider blotting the stained area of your mattress with a clean cloth that is dampened with cold water.
+Avoid using warm water since it can set the bloodstains for good.
+Again, blot the area, but this time around consider using a clean dry cloth for easier absorption of moisture caused by the dampened cloth.

-Additionally, avoid rubbing the stained area since it might make the stain to sink or spread more widely into the mattress.
+Additionally, avoid rubbing the stained area since it might make the stain sink or spread more widely into the mattress.
 Repeat the entire process of blotting until the stain disappears completely.
-There are quite a number of ways you can choose to completely remove blood stain from your mattress.
-However, it is advised to consider using the gentlest method like Cold Saltwater method of removing blood stains.
+There are quite a number of ways you can choose to completely remove blood stains from your mattress.
+However, it is advised to consider using the gentlest method like the Cold Saltwater method of removing bloodstains.

 This method is effective when removing fresh blood stains on your mattress.
 Take one cup of cold water; put two teaspoons of salt to make a solution.
 Pour this solution into a clean spray bottle and then spray the solution into the stained areas on your mattress.
 If you can’t access a spray bottle, you can use a clean cloth and wet it with this solution and then it all over the affected area.

-If the blood stain on your mattress is a large one, start blotting from the outside towards the center; this will contain the blood stain and also prevent it from spreading.
-When absorbing the solution, blot the wet spot with a clean, dry cloth.
+If the bloodstain on your mattress is a large one, start blotting from the outside towards the center; this will contain the bloodstain and also prevent it from spreading.
+Blot the wet spot with a clean, dry cloth when absorbing the solution.
 Repeat the blotting and spraying until the stain is removed.
-You can also use a clean piece of cloth damped with cold-water to completely rinse the remaining saltwater solution and use a cloth or towel to dry the spot.
+You can also use a clean piece of cloth damped with cold water to completely rinse the remaining saltwater solution and use a cloth or towel to dry the spot.

 Hydrogen Peroxide Method